 For more on what to pack in your bike case and luggage for a successful race – gfny.com/travel-checklist/

-If you need help with packing your bike into a bike case or assembly onsite, contact your local shop and the on-site race shop in advance to book this service with them and ask about all the details for when / where / how / how much.
+Do you need help with packing your bike into a bike case or assembly onsite?
+Contact your local shop and the on-site race shop in advance to book this service with them.
+Ask them about all the details for when, where, how or how much.

 For more on traveling with your own bike – gfny.com/biketravel.pdf